fusion-jena/befchina-test-collection/README.md

 ## Human Assessments

 The human assessments are available in the provided txt file complying with the TREC benchmark data format.
 An entry in the txt file looks as follows:
+<TOPIC><ITERATION><DATASET NUMBER><RELEVANCE>

 ```
-1::161::1::1424380312
+1 0 161 1
 ```

 The first number denotes the question number, the second number provides the dataset number, the third number denotes the relevance judgment (1-relevant) and the last number is the timestamp of the creation of the entry.
 All datasets of the corpus that are not mentioned for a question are not deemed relevant.